-Recognizing moisture in the living room
+Recognising moisture in the living room

-A living space is an important room in your home.
+A living room is an important room in your home.
 It is the room in which you unwind, receive guests, pursue your hobbies or perhaps work.
 In other words, the living room is a place where you should like to be and where you would rather not have moisture problems.

-• Colored stains on the wall
+• Coloured stains on the wall

-• Mold spots
+• Mould spots

 • Loose plaster, wallpaper or grouting

-• An unpleasant and musty odor
+• An unpleasant and musty smell

-• Condensation on the windows and walls
+• Condensation on windows and walls

-Effects of a damp living room
+Consequences of a damp living room

 1. Condensation moisture